Thermal Transport by Electrons and Ions in Warm Dense Aluminum: A Combined Density Functional Theory and Deep Potential Study: Conclusions

 We took warm dense Al as an example and thoroughly studied its thermal conductivity.
 Expensive FPMD simulations of large systems can be replaced by DPMD simulations with much smaller computational resources.
 We first computed the temperature-dependent electronic thermal conductivities of warm dense Al from 0.5 to 5.0 eV at a density of 2.7 ${\rm g/cm^3}$ with snapshots from OFDFT, KSDFT and DPMD, and the three methods yielded almost the same results, demonstrating that the DPMD method owns similar accuracy as FPMD simulations.
 We then systematically investigated the convergence issues with respect to the number of $k$-points, the number of atoms, the broadening parameter, the exchange-correlation functionals, and the pseudopotentials.
 A 256-atom system was found to be large enough to converge the electronic thermal conductivity.
 The broadening parameter was chosen to be 0.4 eV according to our analysis of the energy interval distribution function.
 We found both LDA and PBE XC functionals yielded similar results for the electronic thermal conductivity.
 However, the choices of pseudopotentials may substantially affect the resulting electronic thermal conductivity.
 Furthermore, we also computed the ionic thermal conductivity with DPMD and the GK method, and investigated the convergence issues with respect to trajectory length and system size.
 We found the ionic thermal conductivity of warm dense Al is much smaller than its electronic thermal conductivity.
 In summary, the DPMD method provides a promising accuracy and efficiency in studying both electronic and ionic thermal conductivity of warm dense Al and should be considered for future work on modeling transport properties of WDM.

 \acknowledgements This work was Supported by the Strategic Priority Research Program of Chinese Academy of Sciences Grant No. XDC01040100.
-Part of the numerical simulations were performed on the High Performance Computing Platform of CAPT.
+The work of M. C. is supported by the National Science Foundation of China under Grant No. 12074007.
+The numerical simulations were performed on the High Performance Computing Platform of CAPT.